ifood/ifood-mobile-test/README.md

 * Use whatever language, tools and frameworks you feel comfortable to.
 * Briefly elaborate on your solution, architecture details, choice of patterns and frameworks.
 * Fork this repository and submit your code.

+# Problems
+* Use of TwitterKit.
+Difficult in handling errors.